 Monday, January 30th, 2017 http://adamkhan.net/rambles/black-on-all-the-president-men

-mid the pillorying and antics of the Trump election I’ve had the quiet feeling that we’ve reached through to a renaissance.
+mid the pillorying and antics of the Trump election, can it be we’ve reached through to a renaissance?
 Of course I had qualms and jitters about Trump being a lurch into authoritarianism, but these were trumped by the despairing thought of Clinton digging the current dysfunction deeper, perhaps irretrievably.
 And because my faith in my own faith in America has been shaken in recent years due to my enthusiasm for the first step of what turned out to be the disastrous Middle East two-step — Bush’s over- then Obama’s subsequent under-reach — I’ve sought deeper corroboration for my excitement.

 Conrad Black recently wrote a number of columns supporting Trump that were Olympian in viewpoint.
 Now this is someone who is not only a controversial figure (jailed in the US for fraud) but a personal bogeyman: I worked at The Jerusalem Post when Black owned it and morale was low because it was presumed he and his erstwhile partner David Radler had bought the newspaper in order to strip its assets, run it into the ground and sell it for a dollar.
 But in the man’s columns I have appreciated his grand style and no-nonsense viewpoint.
 His recent ones on Trump have been cribbed, often verbatim, from his 2013 book Flight of the Eagle: The Grand Strategies that Brought America from Colonial Dependence to World Leadership, an encyclopaedic history of the US presidency from pre-Independence skirmishes among European powers all the way through to ObamaCare.
 And now, having read this steady tracking shot across the epic of American history, I feel confident in its author’s judgment.

-The drawback of this steady epic choice is that it can sometimes feel like an exercise or a textbook.
-Conclusions can be tacked on awkwardly at the end of chapters with precious little run-up, often merely repeated without being developed.
+The drawback of this steady epic choice is that the book can sometimes feel like an exercise or a textbook.
+Conclusions can be tacked on awkwardly at the end of chapters with precious little run-up, often merely repeated without being developed, which is deflating.

 And although the numbers of every single election are broken down, there is no visual stage-setting, no trees nor rooms, so that the book lacks effective mnemonics for each president, and any about whom I previously had little notion, such as Tyler or Polk, I still don’t have after putting down the book.
 This is an important failure because part of this book’s value is furnishing a complete overview of the American geo-strategic story.